Psychon-Dev-Studios/psychon-dev-studios.github.io/downloads/readme.md

 ---
-title: ...
-You aren't supposed to be here.
+title: Downloads directory
 ---

 ## This is where the download files will go.

 #### *All downloads should be bundled and in .zip format to allow for downloading.*

+#### This directory is not supposed to be navigated through by humans.
+Please use the homepage instead.